 Are search engines sending you enough traffic to build your business?

 For instance, for the phrase "mastermind group" (which I rank #1), Google sends me 23,000 visitors per year.
-For the phrase "small business coach" (which I also rank #1), Google sends me over 10,000 visitors per year.
+For the phrase "small business coaching" (which I also rank on page 1), Google sends me over 10,000 visitors per year.
 Just those two search phrases alone send 30,000 NEW visitors to my site each year.

 What if you could do the same for the keywords you want to target?

 Optimizing your site to get it ranked highly on the search engines can be a complicated subject.
 To simplify things, it's helpful to first understand how search engines add sites to their database.
 Then we'll cover some tips that you can put on your own website that will help you to get listed on search engines and get a higher ranking.

 The Major Search Players